What is fingerprinting?

 Compared with deterministically matched attribution, fingerprinting is 98% accurate when the fingerprint match is made within the first 10 minutes, which is also when the majority (56%) of attribution occurs.
 If the attribution window is between 10 minutes and three hours, accuracy drops to 80%.
 Between three and 24 hours, using fingerprinting logic is a coin flip – only 50% accurate.

-Finally, in order to achieve the highest degree of attribution accuracy, Singular collects and stores all publicly available data points, including:
+Finally, in order to achieve the highest degree of attribution accuracy, Singular collects and stores a variety of publicly available data points which can include:

 - IP Address